MaryMahmoodi/P300-classification-/README.md

 To do this, raw signals are denoised using transient suppression-based convex optimization and thresholding-based high amplitude artifact suppression.

 Second, the feature file for each subject (time-electrode matrix of denoised EEG) is saved as an output ".mat" file (features_subi.mat).
-It will be uploaded as input in the CNN classifier code.
+It will be uploaded as input in the CNN classifier Python code.

 Third, the logit boost classifier is applied.